Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 7. Verify Embed Code For Video Player

 When using an OVP like Dacast, it’s usually straightforward to embed videos across the Internet on websites or within social media posts.
 For most broadcasters, copying and pasting the embed code provided within the Dacast dashboard is all it takes to share video content.
+However, it could easily go wrong if you don’t copy and paste the correct embed code.

 There are two types of embed codes available: iFrame and JavaScript.
 You can insert either of these into HTML to integrate live streaming nearly anywhere around the web.